Graphic Design With Foundation Year

 All about the course

-Following the Foundation Year, the three years of BA (Hons) Graphic Design
+Following the Foundation Year, you would progress onto BA (Hons) Graphic Design:

 Introduction to the Creative Industries

-This module enables you explore the creative industries and its career opportunities, You’ll learn about a range of subjects including responsible design and future trends within your chosen area of art and design.
-It will allow you to build on the technical skills that you have gained in the first semester to produce a creative publication.
+This module allows you to explore the creative industries and its career opportunities.
+You’ll learn about a range of subjects including responsible design and future trends within your chosen area of art and design.
+It will allow you to build on the technical skills that you gained in the first semester to produce a creative publication.

 Creative Methods